Become a Y4C School

 How to Become a Y4C School?

-Yoga 4 Classroomsconsists of four components for schools working synergistically to ensure program effectiveness and long-term sustainability:
+Yoga 4 Classrooms consists of four essential components for schools that work synergistically to ensure program effectiveness and long-term sustainability:

 Though the program is quite cost-effective, we do understand that school budgets are tight.
-Please note that we can assist with grant writing and will provide ideas for other means of funding.
+Please note that we offer a grant writing tool and will provide ideas for other means of funding.